emailweixu/emailweixu.github.io/_posts/2019-04-04-entities-in-dynamic-system.md

 of the system compared with its internal interations.

 However, it is not always possible to approximate the a system using a product state.
-How should we define entity in such a system?
+How should we define entity in such systems?

+## Tensor Product Spaces of Spins

+Suppose the state space of our system is a tensor product space of $$N$$ spin systems, there are several interesting questions:

+1. What kind of $$H$$ makes the system interesting?

+2. How the system evolves starting from a pure product state?